habanoz/tech-feed/_posts/2024-08-09-Minhash-implementation-python.md

 `signatures` is a numpy array of `NxH` where **N** is the number of documents and **H** is the number of hashes.

-For each document, take difference between the remaining documents in the array.
-Each zero means hash match.
+For each document signature, take difference between the remaining document signatures in the array.
+Each zero means a hash match.
 Count the number of zeros at each row and divide by H to compute the scores.

 Note that each step is carried on numpy arrays.